bob1de/backwrap/README.md

 # backwrap

 A simple wrapper for creating backups written in bash.
-It currently supports borg and restic as backup tools.
+It currently supports borg, kopia and restic as backup tools.

 Compared to the well-known borgmatic, this wrapper follows another philosophy.
 It aims to have no dependencies other than bash and